-- 2. [Required] In response, the receiving entity SHALL send a response stream header to the initiating entity. - S: <stream:stream from='im.example1.dod.mil'
+IM-000070 [Required] In response, the receiving entity SHALL send a response stream header to the initiating entity.

 '''

+S: <stream:stream

+from='im.example1.dod.mil'

 id='t7AMCin9zjMNwQKDnplntZPIDEI='

 to='john@im.example1.dod.mil'

 version='1.0'

 xml:lang='en'

 xmlns='jabber:client'

 xmlns:stream='http://etherx.jabber.org/streams'

 '''

-- 3. [Required] After the receiving entity has sent a response stream header to the initiating entity, the receiving entity SHALL send a <features/> child element (prefixed by the streams namespace prefix) to the initiating entity in order to announce any conditions for continuation of the stream negotiation process.
+IM-000080 [Required] After the receiving entity has sent a response stream header to the initiating entity, the receiving entity SHALL send a <features/> child element (prefixed by the streams namespace prefix) to the initiating entity in order to announce any conditions for continuation of the stream negotiation process.
 Each condition takes the form of a child element of the <features/> element, qualified by a namespace that is different from the streams namespace and the content namespace.
-The <features/> element can contain one child, contain multiple children, or be empty.
-[Section 4.2.2, rfc3920bis-17] - 4.
-[Required] For stream features that are mandatory-to-negotiate, the definition of that feature SHALL declare that the feature is always mandatory-to-negotiate (e.g., this is true of resource binding for XMPP clients) or the receiving entity SHALL explicitly flag the feature as mandatory-to-negotiate (e.g., this is done for TLS by including an empty <required/> element in the advertisement for the STARTTLS feature).
-[Section 4.2.2, rfc3920bis-17]
+The <features/> element can contain one child, contain multiple children, or be empty [Section 4.2.2, RFC 6120].
+The initiating entity SHALL be capable of handling a <features/> element that contains one child or contains multiple children or that is empty.

+IM-000090 [Required] For stream features that are mandatory-to-negotiate, the definition of that feature SHALL declare that the feature is always mandatory-to-negotiate (e.g., this is true of resource binding for XMPP clients) or the receiving entity SHALL explicitly flag the feature as mandatory-to-negotiate (e.g., this is done for TLS by including an empty <required/> element in the advertisement for the STARTTLS feature) (Section 4.2.2, RFC 6120).

-5. [Required] If the <features/> element contains at least one mandatory feature, then the initiating entity SHALL continue with the stream negotiation process.
-An empty <features/> element indicates that the stream negotiation is complete and that the initiating entity is cleared to send XML stanzas.
-[Section 4.2.2, rfc3920bis-17]
+IM-000100 [Required] If the <features/> element contains at least one mandatory feature, then the initiating entity SHALL continue with the stream negotiation process.
+An empty <features/> element indicates that the stream negotiation is complete and that the initiating entity is cleared to send XML stanzas (Section 4.2.2, RFC 6120).